Khira-elgheribi/Khira-elgheribi/README.md

 ## Hi, I'm Khira 👋

-💻 Student at 42
+💻 Devoloper
 🚀 Passionate about Software Engineering and Problem Solving

 ## 📚 About me
-I am currently a student at 42, working through the Common Core curriculum.
+I was student at 42 Abu Dhabi where I discovered my passion of the development, working through the Common Core curriculum.

 ## 📂 Projects
 Here are some of the projects I have completed as part of my 42 curriculum: